ssunku99/Predicting-and-cost-Optimization-of-AWS-Infrastructure/README.md

 | AWS EC2 Pricing | 7,260 | [Kaggle — Berkay Alan](https://www.kaggle.com/datasets/berkayalan/aws-ec2-instance-comparison) |
 | Azure Billing (anonymized) | 93,605 | [Kaggle — Carrucciu](https://www.kaggle.com/datasets/carrucciu/azure-costs) |

-The AWS CSV is included in this repo.
-The Azure CSV is too large for GitHub — download it from the Kaggle link above and place `anonymized_costs.csv` in the same directory as the notebook.

 ## what the notebook does